cleveranjos/qlik.dev/README.md

 Lightweight, CLI-friendly helpers for interacting with Qlik Cloud APIs.
 The repository now ships as a small Python package (`qlikdev`) with subcommands instead of ad-hoc scripts.

+> Disclaimer: this is not an official Qlik repository or product.
+Use at your own discretion.

 ## Layout

 - `src/qlikdev/` - package code